hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-10-create-and-deploy-a-react-application-to-ipfs-in-under-ten-minutes.md

 Next, we input additional information such as the repo branch, the build commands and the build directory.
 Luckily for us, the default values will work perfectly so there is no need to change anything.
 Clicking the “Deploy Site” button at the bottom will commence the deployment.

+Note: The default docker image is `fleek/create-react-app` which runs the latest node.js version (13 as of this writing).
+If you have an app requiring another version, you can specify it in the docker tag.
+EG: For node 10, `fleek/create-react-app:node-10`

 ![](/media/4reactapp.png)

 The deployment is in progress!
 In a few minutes, we’ll have access to our deployed app.
 The deploy log at the bottom of the page tracks the progress of the deployment.